 A British born son of a Trinidadian immigrant finds himself stuck between two cultures

-This drama was the first feature-length fiction film directed by a Black film-maker in Britain and is now recognised as one of the key black British films of all time.
-It features scenes filmed in Portobello Road and an LT C stock train is crossing the bridge over the market in one.
-There is also an aerial view of a Class 50-hauled express leaving London, possibly filmed from Trellick Tower, North Kensington.
+This drama was the first feature-length film directed by a black film-maker in Britain, and it is now recognised as one of the key black British films of all time.
+It features several busy scenes that were filmed in Portobello Road and in one of these an LT C stock train is crossing the bridge over the road, though it is somewhat obscured by the market crowds.
+Additionally, there is a shot of the frontage to Westbourne Park station and a shot of the elevated A40 Westway with railway lines in the foreground.
+Best of all, there is a final aerial view of a Class 50-hauled express leaving London, filmed from Trellick Tower, North Kensington.